Gerry Austin: National Football League

 Austin began working in the NFL as a side judge, where he officiated Super Bowl XXIV at New Orleans in 1990.
 He was promoted to the referee position beginning with the 1990 NFL season after Dick Jorgensen's death; Austin had served as a member of Jorgensen's crew in the Super Bowl at the end of the previous season.
 Austin worked his first Super Bowl as a referee in 1997 at Super Bowl XXXI (also in New Orleans) and his second appearance was at Super Bowl XXXV in 2001.
 He served as an alternate referee in 1995 at Super Bowl XXIX and in 1999 at Super Bowl XXXIII.

 Austin is one of the league's most respected referees as he is a recipient of the Art McNally Award, which goes to an NFL game official who exhibits exemplary professionalism, leadership and commitment to sportsmanship on and off the field.

 Post-officiating career

-Since retiring, Austin has contributed to ESPN broadcasts regarding the performance of officials.
+After retiring, Austin contributed to ESPN broadcasts regarding the performance of officials.